leebenson/reactql/README.md

 React for UI.
 Apollo for GraphQL.
 Redux for stores.
 Browser + server-side rendering.

 Easy CLI tool for Mac/Windows/Linux.
-Just `npm i -g reactql` and run `reactql new` to start something new.
+Just `npm i -g reactql` and run `reactql new` to start your next project.

 Maintained and updated regularly.